cantaloupe-project/cantaloupe/README.md

 [http://localhost:4000/cantaloupe/](http://localhost:4000/cantaloupe/) in a
 web browser.

-An effort is made to keep the website in sync with development on the same branch.
-The "Upgrading" and "Change Log" sections of the website are usually current.
+An effort is made to keep the documentation (`UPGRADING.md`, `CHANGES.md`, and the `website` directory) in sync with development on the same branch.

 ## Contribute